QuEraComputing/Bloqade.jl/docs/src/hamiltonians.md

 In order to better understand physical properties (such as engenstate properties and eigenvalue statistics) of a Rydberg system, we may want to diagonalize the corresponding Hamiltonian matrices.
-In EaRyd, the Hamiltonian expression can be converted to a matrice via type conversion, e.g we can convert the above Hamiltonian to a `SparseMatrixCSC`
+In Bloqade, the Hamiltonian expression can be converted to a matrice via type conversion, e.g we can convert the above Hamiltonian to a `SparseMatrixCSC`